-In response to COVID-19, ACTS fulfills immediate client needs while minimizing risk to our volunteers, clients and staff.
-We will continue to provide food, medical and utility assistance to clients, but with the safety of all in mind.
-Clients seeking clothing will be delayed or seen on a case-by-case basis.
-Our monthly Senior Food Distribution Program will continue to operate the third Saturday of each month in Aiken, Jackson and Wagener, but with modified procedures for the safety of our volunteers and the seniors who participate.
+In response to COVID, ACTS fulfills immediate client needs while minimizing the risk to our volunteers, clients and staff.
+We continue to provide food, medical assistance, utility assistance and other services to clients, but with the safety of all in mind.
+Our monthly Senior Food Distribution Programs continue to operate the third Saturday of each month in Aiken, Graniteville, Jackson and Wagener, but with modified procedures for the safety of our volunteers and the seniors who participate.

 Please contact Client Services at (803) 642-5919 during the hours of 11 am to 3 pm to make an appointment.
 All services are provided “curbside”.